allhailjustice/vis_class_project/Processbook.md

 So users can compare estimated layout with real layout multiple times in three kinds of layout methods.

 ## Visualization Technique
-What were the difficulties in implementing the paper?
-What did you have to learn, above and beyond the paper, in order to implement it?
+We have to get a sense on what is the graphlet and why its frequency matters.
+The most difficult part in this project is to implement a effective random walk algorithm to compute graphlet frequency which is introduced in another paper.

 ## Evaluation
-What did you choose to evaluate the technique?
-Did you follow the experimental setup as described by the paper, or did you pursue a different form of evaluation?
+We can easily evaluate the technique by visualize experiment outcome.
+However, we don't have method to evaluate it by some quantitative metrics.

 ## Analysis
-What did you learn about the technique by applying it to the different datasets?
-How can you characterize the technique’s strengths and weaknesses in terms of the data?
+The outcome of experiment on synthetic data looks good, but on real data is not good.
+The resason is that we use synthetic data to train our model due to insufficiency of real data, and synthetic data do not have the complex artificial features like it in real data.
+We all know that machine learning methods heavily rely on the quality and quatity of data.
+This characteristic also appear in our project.
+So the strength of our technique is that it works if we have appropriate training data, and weakness is that we rely too much on the training data.